jbnsn/dbmarkenfarben/README.md

     Parameters
     ----------
     color_name : str
-        Name of the brand colour of Deutsche Bahn AG. https://marketingportal.extranet.deutschebahn.com/marketingportal/Marke-und-Design/Basiselemente/Farbe
+        Name of the brand color of Deutsche Bahn AG. https://marketingportal.extranet.deutschebahn.com/marketingportal/Marke-und-Design/Basiselemente/Farbe
     color_saturation : int, optional
         100, 200, 300, 400, 500, 600, 700 or 800.
 The default is 500.